ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 1. Set up the VM
   1. Install Vagrant
-  2. Go to the root directoroty of the repo (where this file is)
+  2. Go to the root directory of the repo (where this file is)
   3. Run "vagrant up" and wait for the machine to come online
   4. Run "vagrant ssh" to enter the virtual machine
 2. All included projects will be in "~/Workspace/" in the VM